Characters from "The Works"

 Officer Weevil is a slick black robot, with a humanoid build except for their three legs.
 Their arm ends in a gun, and the shape of their head makes it look like they are wearing sunglasses and have a pompadour. |

-Weevil is only seen at the end of the trailer, where they fire a gun-like hand at the viewer.
-Maybe they would've had an antagonistic role. |
+Weevil is seen in production materials, but only seen in motion at the end of the trailer, when they fire a gun-like hand at the viewer.
+Several sketches of construction robots similarly have three legs.
+Weevil was modeled by Carter Burwell. |

 |